-Poor diet – Research has shown that a diet high in saturated fats such as those from red meat combined with sugar and alcohol can predispose a woman to a greater risk of fibroids as these foods make it difficult for the body to regulate hormones properly.
-Conversely, certain fruits and vegetables may help the body regulate oestrogen levels and key nutrients such as magnesium, calcium and potassium can reduce painful cramps and bloating.
-To find out more about how diet can influence your fibroids then Book a Consultation.
+Poor diet: research shows that a diet high in saturated fats (such as those from red meat) combined with sugar and alcohol can predispose a woman to a greater risk of fibroids, as these foods make it difficult for the body to regulate hormones properly.
+Conversely, certain fruits and vegetables may help the body to regulate oestrogen levels: key nutrients such as magnesium, calcium and potassium can reduce painful cramps and bloating.

 NutrEval gives a comprehensive overview of your overall nutrient status and can be used to target key problem areas that may be exacerbating the condition.

 Stress: stress interferes with the balance of female hormones in the body.
 A very stressful lifestyle can exacerbate any imbalance between the female hormones oestrogen and progesterone.